fraawlen/cassette/README.md

 make install
 ```

 After these steps, both a shared binary and static archive will be generated and installed on your system.
-Examples will also be built and placed under `./build/bin`.
-The examples are statically compiled and can be run from anywhere on your system.
+Examples will also be built and placed under `build/bin`.

 Usage
 -----